OCA/server-tools/keychain/README.rst

 Configuration
 =============

-After the installation of this module, you need to add an entry in odoo's config file :
+After the installation of this module, you need to add some entries in odoo's config file :
 (etc/openerp.cfg) :

 > keychain_key = fyeMIx9XVPBBky5XZeLDxVc9dFKy7Uzas3AoyMarHPA=

 You can generate keys with `python keychain/bin/generate_key.py`

 This key is used to encrypt account passwords.

+If you plan to use environments, you should add a key per environment :

+> keychain_key_dev = 8H_qFvwhxv6EeO9bZ8ww7BUymNt3xtQKYEq9rjAPtrc=
+> keychain_key_prod = y5z-ETtXkVI_ADoFEZ5CHLvrNjwOPxsx-htSVbDbmRc=

+keychain_key is used for encryption when no environment is set.

 Usage (for module dev)